AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/save-projects.md

 ### Browser crashes or session times out

-For **existing** projects, upon returning to Workspace, the user will see a **Project recovery** modal.
-Selecting “Yes” will restore the project from the auto-saved local copy.
+For **existing** projects, upon returning to Workspace, you will see a **Project recovery** modal.
+Selecting “Yes” restores the project from the auto-saved local copy.
 “No” deletes the auto-saved local copy and opens the last user-saved version of the project.

 ![](assets/project-recovery.png)